andrewtenno/scaling-carnival/Readme.md

+Overview
+- This project connects to the reddit Top endpoint.
+To view comments for a post one can tap on the cell for a given post
+- Some thumbnails will be displayed as colored squares (i.e. NSFW posts).
+Basically whenever we don't get a valid image URL in the response we map the string we get back to a different color.

 Project setup / install
 - This project requires use of CocoaPods.
 To set up the dependencies needed for this project run `$ pod install`